 Babies (ages 0 to 2)

-Best attractions: It’s a Small World (of course), the recently rerouted Disneyland Railroad, the classic King Arthur Carousel, the Casey Jr. Circus Train, and the lovely Storybook Land Canal Boats.
+Best attractions: It’s a Small World (of course), the Disneyland Railroad, the classic King Arthur Carousel, the Casey Jr. Circus Train, and the lovely Storybook Land Canal Boats.

 Parents of babies might hesitate to bring their littlest ones to Disneyland, figuring that they won’t remember anything.
 Take them anyway.
 The music, the colors, the joyful atmosphere, and the gentler rides: Toddlers will soak it all in with wonder-filled eyes.
 It doesn’t hurt that it’ll never be easier to get them in the park, since ages 2 and younger get in free.

 Bring a comfortable baby carrier, like the Ergobaby.
-The parks’ rules just changed to prohibit strollers larger than 31 by 52 inches, as well as wagons.
-(You can rent a stroller at Disneyland for $15.).
+The parks’ rules just changed to prohibit strollers larger than 31 by 52 inches, as well as wagons and stroller wagons.
+(You can rent a stroller at Disneyland for $18.)

-When your baby gets sleepy, head for dark, peaceful spots like the Main Street Cinema (which plays the silent Steamboat Willie on loop); the Main Street Opera House, home of Great Moments with Mr. Lincoln; or the accessible version of the Sleeping Beauty Castle Walkthrough.
-Better yet, stay at an onsite hotel so you can quickly retreat to your room for naps and—assuming your tykes rise early—you can take advantage of the resort’s Extra Magic Hour, when hotel guests can get into the parks an hour before anyone else.
+When your baby gets sleepy, head for dark, peaceful spots like the Main Street Cinema (which plays the silent Steamboat Willie on loop); the Disneyland Story, home of Great Moments with Mr. Lincoln; or the accessible version of the Sleeping Beauty Castle walkthrough.
+Better yet, stay at an onsite hotel so you can quickly retreat to your room for naps and—assuming your tykes rise early—you can take advantage of the resort’s early entry, when hotel guests can get into the parks 30 minutes before anyone else.

 Preschoolers (ages 3 to 5)

-Best attractions: In Disneyland proper, Mickey’s Toontown, the Finding Nemo Submarine Voyage, the Enchanted Tiki Room, and the Many Adventures of Winnie the Pooh; Fantasyland in general is great, but you should probably skip Snow White’s Scary Adventures.
-The high-energy Disney Junior Dance Party is essentially a preschool-appropriate nightclub, and for a splurge, head to the Bibbidi Bobbidi Boutique, where “fairy godmothers” transform excited little kids into sparkly princesses.
+Best attractions: In Disneyland proper, Mickey’s Toontown, the Finding Nemo Submarine Voyage, the Enchanted Tiki Room, and the Many Adventures of Winnie the Pooh; Fantasyland in general is great, but you should probably skip Snow White’s Enchanted Wish.
+The high-energy Disney Junior Dance Party is essentially a preschool-appropriate nightclub, and for a splurge, head to the Bibbidi Bobbidi Boutique, where “fairy godmothers” transform excited little kids into sparkly princesses and shining knights.
 In Disney California Adventure Park, Jessie's Critter Carousel and Luigi’s Rollickin’ Roadsters are good, as is Turtle Talk with Crush (an interactive attraction that will have you chuckling too).

 If someone needs to blow off a little steam, California Adventure’s refreshing Redwood Creek Challenge Trail offers suspension bridges, a climbing wall, and a ropes course.
 In Disneyland, Tarzan’s Treehouse and Goofy’s Playhouse serve a similar purpose: to let youngsters run the wiggles out.